spatie/fork/README.md

 $results[2]; // contains 'result from task 3'
 ```

-The closures to run shouldn't return objects, only primitives and arrays are allowed.

 ### Running code before and after each closure

-If you need to execute code some before or after each callable passed to `run`, you can pass a callable to `before` or `after`.
-This callable passed  will be executed in the child process right before or after the callable passed to  `run` will execute.
+If you need to execute some code before or after each callable passed to `run`, you can pass a callable to `before` or `after` methods.
+This callable passed will be executed in the child process right before or after the execution of the callable passed to `run`.

 ### Using `before` and `after` in the child task

 Here's an example where we are going to get a value from the database using a Laravel Eloquent model.
 In order to let the child task use the DB, it is necessary to reconnect to the DB.
-The closure passed to `before` will run in both child taskes that are created for the closures passed to `run`.
+The closure passed to `before` will run in both child tasks that are created for the closures passed to `run`.

 ```php
 use App\Models\User;
 use Illuminate\Support\Facades\DB;
 use Spatie\Fork\Fork;

  Fork::new()
     ->before(fn () => DB::connection('mysql')->reconnect())
     ->run(